House of Commons of Canada: Leadership

+Standings in the 45th Canadian Parliament

+Ceremonial and Constitutional officers

-The House of Commons elects a presiding officer, known as the speaker, at the beginning of each new parliamentary term, and also whenever a vacancy arises.
+Following an election the House of Commons elects a presiding officer, known as the speaker, at the beginning of each new parliamentary term, and also whenever a vacancy arises.
 Formerly, the prime minister determined who would serve as speaker.
 Although the House voted on the matter, the voting constituted a mere formality.
 Since 1986, however, the House has elected speakers by secret ballot.
 The speaker is assisted by a deputy speaker, who also holds the title of chair of Committees of the Whole.
 Two other deputies—the deputy chair of Committees of the Whole and the assistant deputy chair of Committees of the Whole—also preside.
 The duties of presiding over the House are divided between the four officers aforementioned; however, the speaker usually presides over Question Period and over the most important debates.